dytsou/shorten-url/README.md

 # URL Shortener

 A modern, fast URL shortener built with Cloudflare Workers and a responsive web interface.
-This project allows anyone to create short URLs with optional custom slugs, featuring a clean UI and robust backend.
+This project allows anyone to create short URLs with optional custom slugs, featuring a clean UI and robust backend with comprehensive API documentation.

 ## Features